Posts Tagged ‘Slipped Capital Femoral Epiphysis’

 Well, this past Thursday, this happened after a trip to see Dr. S.

-What you are seeing above, is a picture of Zman, in a wheelchair in the waiting room at the hospital.
+What you are seeing above, is a picture of Zack, in a wheelchair in the waiting room at the hospital.

 The waiting room on the 6th floor which happens to be the surgical floor.

 There we sat, an hour after he returned home from a 1.5 hour long doctor appointment after having spent the previous night in severe pain in his LEFT hip.

 We sat there waiting to head back to PreOp.

 Zack went to see the fabulous Dr. S at 10:30am, by 12:06, he was home and we were packing like crazy so we could get to the hospital for 1 and into preop because the dear sweet boy now required surgery on his left hip.

 Shortly after 1pm, the boy and I went back to preop and got him ready to go.

 Here he is, before any drugs, sitting in preop all happy and enjoying the hot air that is blowing thru that beautiful hospital gown.